 - Do deaf people know about BSL Zone and if so, how do they watch it, and what do they watch on BSL Zone?

-- What genre of programming do deaf people want to watch on TV?
+- What kinds of programmes would deaf people like to watch on BSL Zone?

 A combination of research methods will be used: